Dr Eamon McCarthy

 - Representing Disappearance: Cultural Responses to Argentina's Dirty War (Honours Course)

-In addition to teaching in Hispanic Studies, Eamon contributes to courses in Comparative Literature and teaches on the cross-school course entitled Text/Image Cultures: Theories and Practice.
+In addition to teaching in Hispanic Studies, I contribute to courses in Comparative Literature and teach on the cross-school course entitled Text/Image Cultures: Theories and Practice.

-Eamon convenes and teaches on the ATLS Spanish to English Translation course as part of the MSc Translation Studies.
-He also teaches on Transnational Constructions of Gender on the MLitt Comparative Literature.
+I convene and teach on the ATLS Spanish to English Translation course as part of the MSc Translation Studies.
+I also teach on Transnational Constructions of Gender on the MLitt Comparative Literature and contibute to the MLitt in Modernities.